hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_a93c661e-a50e-489d-8f0f-bf0104e73813-0_1.content.md

 ## Explore the unknown with us

 Immerse yourself in an exciting journey to the far reaches of the universe.
-Our team of AInauts will take you on a thrilling expedition to discover new worlds, encounter alien life forms, and unravel the mysteries of the cosmos.
+Our team of Ainautes will take you on a thrilling expedition to discover new worlds, encounter alien life forms, and unravel the mysteries of the cosmos.

 ## The Wonders of Space

-Our latest wallpaper features a breathtaking scene of our AInauts standing on the surface of a distant planet, gazing up at a colossal, extraterrestrial structure looming in the distance.
+Our latest wallpaper features a breathtaking scene of our Ainautes standing on the surface of a distant planet, gazing up at a colossal, extraterrestrial structure looming in the distance.
 This awe-inspiring image captures the sense of wonder and adventure that awaits you on our mission.

 ## Join the Expedition